SouthGreenPlatform/VcfHunter/README.md

 removing homozygous sites for all accessions based on accession minimal and maximal coverage, accession minimal allele coverage and frequency parameters passed.
 The idea of this tool is to filter out variant lines resulting from sequencing errors.
-Filter are applicated as followed:
+Filter are performed as follows:

 -   only data points covered by at least "minimal coverage" reads were considered,